 For the ultimate relaxing experience, try the Tekapo Stargazing tour that combines guided stargazing with a soak in their hot pools.
 Whoever came up with the idea sure deserves a raise!

-Also, read this guide on stargazing in New Zealand to find other spots with dazzling night skies.
+Read this guide on stargazing in New Zealand to find other spots with dazzling night skies.

 8. Lupin season in Mackenzie Country

+New Zealand is known for its beautiful Lupins.
 Every year, Lupin season brings a rush of color to parts of the South Island.
 Lupins peak from the middle of November to the beginning of January.

 They are considered an “invasive species” by the Department of Conservation in New Zealand, but if there’s one stunning weed that New Zealand is famous for, it’s the Lupin!